 Maybe it’s worth mentioning that at the time I was in college.

 Anyway, as I was working on improving my skills and doing little jobs here and there… I became more aware of the fact that not a lot of people had the skill that I had.
-Not a lot of people at the time, in my area, were really offering web and graphic design services.
+Not a lot of people at the time, in my area, we're really offering web and graphic design services.

-Yet, as far as I could tell, this was something that was exciting a lot people (businesses and people who needed these services).
+Yet, as far as I could tell, this was something that was exciting for a lot of people (businesses and people who needed these services).
 And the few people that I was serving, began to talk about me to their friends/network.

 Shortly after that… an interesting being emerged from the shadows.

 When you begin to get attention as a person with a marketable technical skill, it is only a matter of time before you bump into the “side-hustle partner who is way ahead of you”.